Rebecca Foon: I Thought It Was Us But It Was All of Us (2013)

 All of the songs were constructed from cello loops.
 About the themes, Foon stated she was trying to create a "sonic landscape" that would allow her to explore themes such as urban landscapes, urban poverty and youth homelessness, environmental issues, and "the control/criminalisation of protest and political action, which is a huge issue in general and particularly in Montreal these days."
 About the mood of the compositions, "I don't consider the music to be reductively dark and cold, I was really seeking to hold a lot of different tones and feelings in tension: clear-eyed observation, reverie, meditation, activism/agency – and hope and warmth too.
 It's not a pretty world these days, but I wanted to also leave the listener with a sense of hope."

-Reception

 Exclaim.ca called it "a captivating combination of genres from dream pop to chamber music to ambient and shoegaze."
-The Skinny gave it 4/5 stars and a positive review, calling her vocals "hypnotic" and stating the project "eschews the overwrought melodrama of [Thee Silver Mt.
-Zion and Set Fire to Flames] for an intricate and understated approach, blending soft, tender vocals with strings, drones and electronica."
+The Skinny stated the project "eschews the overwrought melodrama of Thee Silver Mt.
+Zion and Set Fire to Flames for an intricate and understated approach, blending soft, tender vocals with strings, drones and electronica."
 According to Beats Per Minutes, "The songs on this record seem to revel in the evocation of tangible places.
 Each song seems to unfold into a vast landscape of dust-covered hills and barren horizons-all encased in a gauzy analog haze."

-In 2013 and 2014, Saltland toured throughout Canada and the United States with Spencer Krug's Moonface.
+In 2013 and 2014, Saltland toured Canada and the United States with Spencer Krug's Moonface.
 In 2017, she released her second album, partly co-written with Warren Ellis.